 - Make sure they expertly speak and understand English as this is essential to effective communications and in understanding your needs.

-- Partner with a company that can quickly assemble a tactics team in less than 24 hours of your SOW request and make sure you make that requirement of your MSA agreement.
+- Partner with a company that can quickly assemble a tactics team in less than 24 hours of your SOW request and makes sure you make that requirement from your MSA agreement.

 - Always demand a source-code and evaluation release agreement and have your legal folks review it.